Best Shedule Plan for Remote Work

 Remote work is constantly tempting to get up 15 minutes before the start of the working day.
 But as practice shows, the morning routine that people do before they get to the office helps them tune in to the work day.

 So, working remotely, take time before starting work for yourself.
-Watch the series, read a book, do exercises, just do something that will cheer you up for the whole day.
+Watch the series, read a book, do exercises, and just do something that will cheer you up for the whole day.

 Make time for breaks